clemenkok/Sizing-Algorithm/README.md

 An alternative implementation in Python can be found at https://github.com/lsyurea/different-sorting-algorithms.

-Further work includes extending the implementation to rows of >3 ranks; the above implementation works only for formations of three ranks.
+Further work includes extending the implementation to rows of >3 ranks; the above implementation works only for formations of 3 ranks.